 A brand guideline can range from a few to a few hundred pages and is a complete representation of how a company acts, what it sounds and looks like.

-The document (or style guide, brand book, brand bible) is essentially a set of standards that should be followed in order to properly and efficiently represent the brand in question.
+__A brand guideline can range from a few to a few hundred pages and is a complete representation of how a company acts, what it sounds and looks like. __ The document (or style guide, brand book, brand bible) is essentially a set of standards that should be followed in order to properly and efficiently represent the brand in question.
 It is the easiest and most effective way to ensure consistency across touch points when working with several teams and partners, which ultimately translates into friendly and familiar customer experiences.

 When creating a brand guideline, it’s important to introduce the brand essence before diving into the visual components.
 A great introduction is the brand mission statement, personality and promise.
 These help the reader gain a thorough understanding of what the company stands for, and create context for the visuals that follow.

 The visual components outlined in a basic style guide usually consist of:

 These components are a great start for creating a solid foundation for a brand’s visual language.
 More in-depth guidelines also showcase additional communication vehicles such as patterns, iconography, illustrations or other devices as well as imagery and video that helps convey the brand’s messaging.
 And in order to enforce the brand’s visual presence even further, the brand guideline should be styled according to the principles outlined in the document.